Find out what we consider when calculating your annual fee, and read about fee blocks, extra fees and thresholds.

 - D - designated professional bodies

-- E - issuers and sponsors of securities a depository receipts
+- E - issuers and sponsors of securities and depository receipts

-- G - firms registered under Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and firms covered by the Regulated Covered Bonds Regulations 2008, Payment Services Regulations 2009 and Electronic Money Regulations 2011
+- G - firms registered under Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017; firms covered by the Regulated Covered Bonds Regulations, Payment Services Regulations 2009 and 2018; Electronic Money Regulations 2011; Data Reporting Services Regulations 2017; and Consumer buy to let business under the Mortgage Credit Directive Order 2015

 The following fee-blocks fund our consumer credit costs: